 Links, not Luck!

 After you get your Pin all set up and ready to go, don’t leave things to luck and hope they’ll magically find their way to your website.
 Make it easy for them and include a Destination Link – a relevant link that takes users to where they can learn more / buy your product / sign up for your email list / DO THE ACTION!
-You can add destination URLs for Standard Pins and Video Pins (but not Story Pins) currently.
+You can add destination URLs for Standard Pins and Video Pins (but not Idea Pins) currently.

 Different Pin Formats for Different Folks!

 Well, not really.
-Pinterest has a bunch of different content formats now – Standard Pins, Video Pins, Story Pins, Carousel Pins, Product Pins (you get the idea!) … and they can all be used for different purposes.
+Pinterest has a bunch of different content formats now – Standard Pins, Video Pins, Idea Pins, Carousel Pins, Product Pins (you get the idea!) … and they can all be used for different purposes.
 Pinterest has some great info on the best practices when creating content in all of these Pin types.
-As a business owner, I personally love Standard, Video and Story Pins.
+As a business owner, I personally love Standard, Video and Idea Pins.

 Learn How To Create Perfect Pins For Your Blog Or Business For Free